getify/You-Dont-Know-JS/async & performance/apB.md

 }
 ```

 The iterable sequence starts out with only one defined step (`isq.then(double)`), but the sequence keeps extending itself under certain conditions (`x < 500`).
-Both *asynquence* sequences and promise chains technically *can* do something similar, but we'll see in a little bit why their capability is insufficient.
+Both *asynquence* sequences and Promise chains technically *can* do something similar, but we'll see in a little bit why their capability is insufficient.

 Though this example is rather trivial and could otherwise be expressed with a `while` loop in a generator, we'll consider more sophisticated cases.